 The sisters are animal lovers so they created a vegan and cruelty-free brand of clean and healthy beauty products.

-NCLA polishes are also vegan and not tested on animals.
+NCLA polishes are truly vegan and not tested on animals, which is a big plus.

 The top coat is another no-wipe one, which is great.